Guild of One-Name Studies

 The Drakes One-Name study commenced in 1970.
 Like many one-name studies, it grew out of an attempt to trace my own ancestry.
 I was seeking the baptism of my 4 x great-grandfather Daniel Drakes/Dracas in the IGI and Parish Registers without success and began to gather an increasing collection of Drakes/Dracas entries.
 Daniel eventually turned up as Daniel Drakehurst at a nearby village, which I later discovered at Lincoln Archives, is locally renowned for weird spellings in the Parish Registers for a period of over 100 years.
 His surname appears in various records as, Drakehurst, Draykas, Drakehas, Dracas, Dracus, Draker, Dracass, Drakes, and Drakelas.
 The only way I could confirm that this was him, was to eliminate all other possibilities and prove that the ‘Drakehurst’ surname only existed for the period when his ‘Dracas’ family disappeared from Parish records, which I eventually did.

-I have over 4,300 pages of trees and notes about individuals now living worldwide, plus numerous other associated files.
+I have over 5,400 pages of trees and notes about individuals and their ancestors worldwide, with these surnames, plus numerous other supporting files.
 I would be delighted to hear from anyone who is either studying these names or is related to one of them.
 I will do my best to help where I can and my work is free and self-funded.
-The name was registered with the Guild of One-Name Studies in 2014.
+My One-Name Study was registered with the Guild of One-Name Studies in 2014.

 The registered variants of the name are Drax, Dracas, Dracass, Drakehas, and Draykas.

-There are numerous other variants in various records including: Draix, Draxe, Drakehurst, Dracus, Draker, Drakelas, & Dracos, some of which are transcription errors.
+There are numerous other variants in various records including: Draix, Draxe, Drakehurst, Dracus, Draker, Drakelas, & Dracos, some of which are transcription errors and some, such as 'Dracos', are non-related European surnames.
 I have even seen the ‘D’ transcribed as ‘C’ in one online index.

-The only other lines are a family named ‘Drakes’ in Cornwall, and a few instances in Ireland, both of which appear to be ‘Drake’ and to have added an ‘s’.
+The only other 'Drakes' lines are a family in Cornwall, and a few instances in Ireland, both of which appear to be ‘Drake’ and to have added an ‘s’.
 I have not found any evidence to link them to the ‘Drakes’ elsewhere.

 Prior to the mid-18th century, there was no standard National English Dictionary and spellings were phonetic; words and names could be spelt differently in the same document, sometimes even on the same line.